Mathematics

 Master of Science in Mathematics

 Graduate work leading to a Master of Science degree is offered in pure and applied mathematics including analysis, biological mathematics, coding theory, combinatorics, complex analysis, differential equations, differential geometry, image analysis, and processing with learning, mathematics history and statistics (actuarial science).
 Students can choose a Thesis Option of 30 hours or a Non-Thesis Option of 36 hours.
 A Master of Science degree with a mathematics education concentration with 36 hours is offered.
 Emphases for secondary and middle school teachers are specially planned to meet their individual and particular objectives.
+The department also offers the MS degree in Mathematics with Emphasis in Data Science that prepares students to work as a data scientist.
+For current undergraduate students, they can join the accelerated BS/MS program by taking graduate courses in their senior year.

 Students may also select courses leading to a minor in applied mathematics.